fallwith/resume/james.md

 *Sorrento Valley, CA*

 * Served on a skunkworks team that pioneered the use of Ruby development and AWS cloud services to offer improved flexibility over existing on-prem enterprise Java based offerings.
-* Developed server-side offerings for 1st and 3rd party PlayStation video game dev teams to offer online functionality including leaderboards, profiles, chat, game servers, metrics, trophies, and ghost data.
-* Maintained and supported the incorporation of a client SDK into client-side game code.
 * Designed and architected cloud topology that allowed systems to handle significant production traffic of 10,000 concurrent requests a second.
-* Led efforts to introduce unit testing, standardized environment configuration, and established coding guidelines and best practices for the server and client game dev teams to align on.

 ------

-_earlier technical work history available upon request_

 James Bunch -- [fallwith@gmail.com](fallwith@gmail.com) -- La Jolla, CA 92037